TeamDman/PlusTiC/README.md

 - Survivalist by gigaherz
 - ProjectE by sinkillerj
 - Gems+ by RobZ51
-- Applied Energistics 2 by AlgorithmX2 (Llamagistics by thiakil should work as well)
+- Applied Energistics 2 by AlgorithmX2 (Llamagistics by Thiakil should work as well)
 - Environmental Tech by ValkyrieofNight
 - Thaumcraft by azanor
+- LandCore by Landmaster
-- Simply Jetpacks by Tomson124
+- LandCraft by Landmaster

 ## Using the source and building
 After cloning this repository, run the command (with working directory in the folder with the repository)
 ```